In this phase we will build a long list of 100 potential investors. 100? Really??

 Business Angels (BA)

 - Explanation: BAs are private persons who invest part of their wealth into startups.
 There is a broad spectrum of business angels – from the middle manager of a bank who passively invests USD 20k into a startup every few years, up to the Chinese unicorn founder who invests into dozens of startups and supports them actively on their growth path.
-Having said this, business angels are typically relevant in (pre-) seed rounds, if a few hundred thousand USD up to a low seven digit investment is needed.
+Business angels are typically relevant in (pre-) Seed Rounds, if a few hundred thousand USD up to a low seven digit investment is needed.
+Recently, clubs of Angel Investors have been getting together in so called "Syndicates".
+The benefit of a Syndicate is that you can get a larger number of investors through only one point of contact and one item on your cap table.
+Check out the Swisspreneur Syndicate as an example.

 - Cons: Just as business angels can be the most helpful investors, they can also be the worst.
 They can be choleric, make irrational decisions in future rounds, get involved on an operational level or make your life as CEO difficult in other ways.